ChristianSteger/HORAYZON/README.md

 HORAYZON has been tested on **Python 3.10** under **Linux** and **Mac OS X**.
 Installation can be accomplished as follows:

 ## Linux

-- Create an appropriate Conda environment (see examples above)
+Create an appropriate Conda environment (see examples above) and activate this environment.
+The HORAYZON package can then be installed with:
 ```bash
 git clone https://github.com/ChristianSteger/HORAYZON.git
 cd HORAYZON